apache/druid/docs/multi-stage-query/reference.md

 * `prefixes` - A list of fully-qualified "folder" prefixes.
 * `bucket` and `paths` - A list of objects relative to the given bucket path.

-The `S3` function also accepts the following security properties:
+The `S3` function also accepts the following security parameters:

 * `accessKeyId` (`VARCHAR`)
 * `secretAccessKey` (`VARCHAR`)